|

 * * * * * * * * * *

-A similar situation occurred in Fairfield, Connecticut in March 2006, when 5-year-old Lewis, a black-and-white longhair, attacked not the local cats, but the residents of a quiet street.
+In Fairfield, Connecticut in March 2006, 5-year-old Lewis, a black-and-white longhair, attacked the residents of a quiet street.
 He would spring onto people's legs from behind, clinging on, biting and scratching and causing hospital visits for treatment in some cases.
 After one resident was targeted twice, and Lewis had also attacked a visiting Avon lady, the local animal control officer was called in.
 He said the errant feline could have limited freedom from his owner's home 'provided she gave him Prozac'!

 Return to